Basic Arithmetic goes wrong

 This has now been resolved.
 The issue affected the conversion of Double to string values for numbers between 1.0E6 and 1.0E7 and was due to a disparity between GWT number handling in developer and production modes in this particular case.

-#5 Updated by Manfred Staudinger about 8 years ago
+#5 Updated by Manfred Staudinger over 8 years ago

 - File svg-t5-011.svg svg-t5-011.svg added